 Mario Kart 64 was never an incredibly deep game.
 However, it was and still is an incredibly addictive game.
 While playing through Grand Prix mode doesn’t provide a great deal of length, you’re more than likely to lose track of time as you play against your friends.
 The game’s Versus and Battle modes are engaging, and even though there are only four Battle maps, it’s fun going back and trying to take out your buddies multiple times.

 One of the downsides you encounter when you download Mario Kart 64 on the Virtual Console is the lack of an option to save your ghost data in Time Trial mode.
 In the original cart, you could save your best time onto a Nintendo 64 memory card and race against the see-through ghost whenever you desired.
 Such a feature is absent here.
 And while it’s a bit of a letdown, it’s a gripe that can be overlooked, especially when you consider the multiplayer focus of Mario Kart 64.

-Mario Kart 64 Review - Overall Score
+Mario Kart 64 Review – Overall Score (4 out of 5)

 Time hasn’t been very kind to Mario Kart 64 in terms of technical appeal.
 The graphics are ugly, the sound is plain, and Time Trial mode is missing the feature that made it so awesome.
 Having said that, time has not diminished the amount of fun you can have if you get together with a group of friends and get some races going.
 Gamers continue playing this game for a reason: because it’s a heck of a lot of fun.
 If you’re in the mood for some accessible kart racing, don’t hesitate to download Mario Kart 64.